Implementation of full and simplified likelihoods in CheckMATE: Validation

+The sampling of parameter space generally follows grids provided by experiments in the supplementary materials on \textsc{HEPData}.
+The number of Monte-Carlo (MC) events per point varies; however, close to exclusion lines at mass limits, we aim at samples 10-20 times larger than the nominal luminosity derived values.
+The exclusion lines are then interpolated based on the grids of simulated parameter points, with additional sampling points occasionally added.
+MC errors are consistently included in the \textsc{pyhf} patch files.

-For the purpose of validation, we present comparisons between \CM{} and official ATLAS result of both expected and observed exclusion limits.
+For the purpose of validation, we present comparisons between \CM{} and the official ATLAS result of both expected and observed exclusion limits.
 Where available, the results for simplified and full likelihood are provided.
-In addition, we also include exclusion contours using the best \textit{expected} signal region.
+In addition, we also include exclusion contours using the best-\textit{expected} signal region.
 Note that this usually is based on comparing observed signal with the post-fit background-only prediction in a given bin, which typically has reduced uncertainty, and hence can be quite an aggressive approach.
 Also, a limit obtained with the full likelihood model is not a combination of such bin-by-bin measurements and cannot be compared in a straightforward way.
-On the other hand, the simplified likelihood will be such a combination in most cases and it is not surprising that it will produce stronger constraints than the full likelihood in some searches, see also Ref.~\cite{Araz:2023bwx} The latter generally shows weaker sensitivity than multibin histogram shape-fits, but can be advantageous in terms of evaluation speed.
+On the other hand, the simplified likelihood will be such a combination in most cases and it is not surprising that it will produce stronger constraints than the full likelihood in some searches; see also Ref.~\cite{Araz:2023bwx} The latter generally shows weaker sensitivity than multibin histogram shape-fits, but can be advantageous in terms of evaluation speed.

 We follow the same key for the plots throughout this section.
-The black solid (dashed) line is for ATLAS/CMS observed (expected) limit.
-On some occasions this is accompanied by theoretical (experimental) $\pm 1\sigma$ uncertainty.
-The red lines are used for the exclusion obtained with \CM{} using the best signal region method, solid and dashed for observed and expected limits, respectively.
-Finally, the blue and green lines denote limits obtained using the simplified and full likelihoods, respectively.
+The black solid (dashed) line is for the observed (expected) ATLAS/CMS limit.
+On some occasions, this is accompanied by theoretical (experimental) $\pm 1\sigma$ uncertainty.
+The red lines are used for the exclusion obtained with \CM{} using the best signal region method, solid and dashed for the observed and expected limits, respectively.
+Finally, the blue and green lines denote the limits obtained using the simplified and full likelihoods, respectively.